atuls/resume-matcher/README.md

 3. **Match Resumes with Jobs**: Use the "Match with Job" feature to score candidates
 4. **Batch Matching**: Use "Match All with Job" to process multiple resumes at once
 5. **View Matches**: Browse candidates with their match scores, sort by score to find best matches
+6. **On-demand Analysis**: Click the "Analyze" button for any candidate to view their position details, highlights, and red flags
+7. **Efficient Processing**: Analyze only the candidates you're interested in to reduce API usage and speed up processing
-6. **View Details**: Click on a resume to see detailed candidate information and job-specific scores
+8. **View Details**: Click on a resume to see detailed candidate information and job-specific scores

 ## Data Flow